latenitefilms/BRAWToolbox/README.md

 ## Download

 BRAW Toolbox is currently in **public beta**.
-There are currently over 180 testers from all over the world.
+There are currently over 182 testers from all over the world.

 **You can download the latest beta via Apple's TestFlight [here](https://testflight.apple.com/join/dbWjWl8e).**

 If all goes to plan, we intend to release on the Mac App Store in late January as a paid app.

+There will be no free trial, and it will only be available on the Mac App Store.

 TestFlight requires macOS Monterey or later.
 However, if you're running Big Sur, it MIGHT be possible to download on a Monterey machine, then copy across to your Big Sur machine, if they share the same Apple ID.